University of Hawaiʻi at Mānoa

 UH offers over 200 degree programs across 17 colleges and schools.
 It is accredited by the WASC Senior College and University Commission and governed by the Hawaii State Legislature and a semi-autonomous board of regents.
-It also a member of the Association of Pacific Rim Universities.
+It is also a member of the Association of Pacific Rim Universities.

 Mānoa is classified among "R1: Doctoral Universities – Very high research activity".
 It is a land-grant university that also participates in the sea-grant, space-grant, and sun-grant research consortia; it is one of only three such universities in the country to participate in all four consortia (Oregon State University and Pennsylvania State University are the others).
 UH and its subsidiary, the Applied Research Laboratory, is one of only fourteen University Affiliated Research Centers (UARC) of the United States Department of Defense and is one of five UARCs in the country for the United States Navy.

 Notable UH alumni include Patsy Mink, Robert Ballard, Richard Parsons, and the parents of Barack Obama – Barack Obama Sr. and Stanley Ann Dunham.
-Forty-four percent of Hawaii's state senators and 51 percent of its state representatives are UH graduates.
+44 percent of Hawaii's state senators and 51 percent of its state representatives are UH graduates.